sikaeducation/curriculum/courses/401/standards/integrate-identity-management-apis/topics/jwt/README.md

 A similar system is commonly used in web authentication.
 When you log in, you send a username and password over HTTP.
 Instead of supplying those every time you make a request, the server gives you a token that you can attach to future requests that's considered a proof that you've been authenticated.

 JSON web tokens, or JWTs (pronounced "jots"), are a popular method of storing a kind of handstamp or wristband with a user after they log in.
-After validating a username and password, a server can send a JWT to the user to send with future requests as proof that they've logged in.
-This way, servers don't need to keep track of which users are currently logged in or ask users to send their username and password in every time, they only need to be able to verify that a supplied token is valid.
+After validating their username and password, a server sends a JWT to the user.
+The user sends that JWT with future requests as proof that they've logged in.
+This way, servers don't need to keep track of which users are currently logged in or ask users to send their username and password in every time.
+Instead, all the server needs to do is verify that the token is valid.

 ## JWT Format

-JWTs are 3 sets of base64 characters separated by `.`, with each set representing different parts of the request:
+JWTs are 3 sets of base64 characters separated by `.`, with each set representing a different part of the request.

 ### Header